assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 ===============

 Salt Channel v2 is a new version of Salt Channel.
-It is incompatible with Salt Channel v1.
+It is incompatible with v1.

 The major changes are:

 1. Binson dependency removed.
 2. Server protocol info added.
+3. Signature1, Signature2 modified to include sha512(M1) + sha512(M2).

-The Binson dependency is removed to make implementations more independent.
-Also, it means more fixed sizes/offsets which is beneficiary for performance in some cases; especially on small embedded targets.
+The Binson dependency is removed to make the protocol independent of the specification.
+Also, it means more fixed sizes and offsets which can be beneficiary for performance; especially on small embedded processors.

 The server protocol info feature allows the server to tell what protocols and protocol versions it supports before a the real session is initiated by the client.
-This allows easier future Salt Channel version upgrades.
+This allows easy future Salt Channel version upgrades since both the client and the server may support multiple versions in parallel.

+The Signatures changed to follow recommendations in Cryptography Enginnering [SCHNEIER].
+It does make sense to add integrity checks to M1, M2.
+This way all messages have integrity protection and all but M1, M2 have confidentiality protection.

 Temporary notes